nih-cfde/the-fair-cookbook/content/recipes/Discoverability/lincs.md

 **Maintainers**: [Daniel J. B. Clarke](https://orcid.org/0000-0003-3471-7416)

-**Version**: 1.1
+**Version**: 1.2

 **License**: [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/deed.en)

 ## Objectives
-- Demonstrate an example of an ETL process for preparing data for the C2M2 Level 1
+- Demonstrate an example of an ETL process for preparing data for the C2M2
 - Introduce tooling that can make this process easier
 - Discuss necessary tradeoffs made to ensure maximal harmonization in the LINCS case